SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

    -> var stringToEdit_Module1A = TrackedString()
    -> let afterEdits = stringToEdit_Module1A.numberOfEdits++

-.. sourcefile:: reducedSetterScopePublic_Module1
+.. sourcefile:: reducedSetterScopePublic_Module1_Allowed

-   // check that we can retrieve its value with the public getter from a different file in the same module -> var stringToEdit_Module1B = TrackedString()
+   // check that we can retrieve its value with the public getter from another file in the same module -> var stringToEdit_Module1B = TrackedString()
+   -> let retrievedValue = stringToEdit_Module1B.numberOfEdits

+.. sourcefile:: reducedSetterScopePublic_Module1_NotAllowed

-   // check that we can't change its value from another file in the same module -> let afterEdits = stringToEdit_Module1B.numberOfEdits++ !! /tmp/sourcefile_1.swift:2:53: error: cannot invoke '++' with an argument of type 'Int' !! let afterEdits = stringToEdit_Module1B.numberOfEdits++ !! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~^~
+   // check that we can't set its value from another file in the same module -> var stringToEdit_Module1C = TrackedString()
+   -> let afterEdits = stringToEdit_Module1C.numberOfEdits++
+   !! /tmp/sourcefile_1.swift:2:53: error: cannot invoke '++' with an argument of type 'Int' !! let afterEdits = stringToEdit_Module1C.numberOfEdits++
+   !! ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~^~

 .. sourcefile:: reducedSetterScopePublic_Module2

-   // check that we can retrieve its value with the public getter from a different module -> import reducedSetterScopePublic_Module1
-   -> var stringToEdit_Module2 = TrackedString()
+   // check that we can retrieve its value with the public getter from a different module -> import reducedSetterScopePublic_Module1_Allowed -> var stringToEdit_Module2 = TrackedString()
    // check that we can't change its value from another module -> let afterEdits = stringToEdit_Module2.numberOfEdits++